Politics of Nepal: Present (2021–)

 On 12 July 2021, the Supreme Court stated the decision to dissolve parliament was unlawful.
 Similarly, it ordered the appointment Deuba as the next Prime Minister of Nepal citing article 76(5) of the Constitution of Nepal within 28 hours.
 It stated that the decision made by the president was against the norms of the constitution.
 This was celebrated by the then opposition alliance led by the Nepali Congress including allies CPN (Maoist-Centre) and the Janata Samajbadi Party.
 On 13 July 2021, President Bidya Devi Bhandari appointed Sher Bahadur Deuba as the Prime Minister without including any article of Constitution and stating as per the order of Court.
 This created cold dispute and people alleged President Bhandari of forgetting her limits and being tilted to ex-PM Oli.
 After Deuba declined to take the oath as per the appointment letter, the letter was changed and stated that Deuba was made PM in accordance with article 76(5), marking Deuba's fifth term as PM.
 On 13 July 2021, Sher Bahadur Deuba was sworn in as Nepal’s prime minister for fifth time.

+In December 2022, former Maoist guerilla chief, Pushpa Kamal Dahal aka Prachanda, became the new prime minister after the 2022 Nepalese general election.
+In March 2023, Ram Chandra Paudel of Nepali Congress was elected as Nepal’s third president to succeed Bidya Devi Bhandari.

+On 15 July 2024, K. P. Sharma Oli was sworn in as Nepali prime minister for fourth time.
+New coalition was formed between Nepali Congress, led by Sher Bahadur Deuba, and UML, led by Oli.
+The party leaders will take turns as prime ministers for 18 months each until the next general elections in 2027.